Illustration by Edpuzzle Staff

 Some examples of student projects include asking your students to record videos of themselves reciting a poem they’ve memorized, reading a children’s book (which you can share with lower grade levels for storytime), dressing up as a historical figure and talking about their lives, filming an intro about themselves at back-to-school time, explaining how to do a math problem, and the list goes on!

-The last tip on our list for ways to use Edpuzzle for elementary students is taking a look at the Curriculum section.
-It’s right under “Home” when you log in to Edpuzzle with your teacher account.
+The last tip on our list for ways to use Edpuzzle for elementary students is taking a look our Edpuzzle Original videos.
+You'll find them under “Discover” when you log in to Edpuzzle with your teacher account.

 So, if you’re an elementary teacher who needs to build some confidence with edtech, Edpuzzle is the perfect gateway to incorporating technology into your classroom and delighting your students.
 Inspire innovation and watch their learning skyrocket!